-Lenilson Dos Santos is a young Brazilian web developer who at the tender age of 18 is already travelling the world while working remotely.
+Lenilson Dos Santos is a young Brazilian self-taught web developer who at the tender age of 18 is already travelling the world while working remotely.
 I chatted to him about dropping out of high school, learning to code, tips for newbies and what it's like working remotely.

 Hey, so can you give a short introduction for people who don’t know you?

 Hey there.
 I'm Lenilson, born and raised in Brazil.
 I work as freelancer developer and have coded since I was about 10 years old.
 I'm also interested in startups and SaaS business in general having helped co-found companies since I turned 15.

 You travel around the world while working at 18!
 I know people who are 30 who struggle so it must be a huge growing experience for you!
 How are you enjoying it?
 Any highs or lows you want to share?

 The biggest high I can share is of course the adrenaline pump of always being in contact with totally different cultures, people and places, which makes all the stress (and often the loneliness) of having to move from time to time worth it.
 It's been about 16 months since I last had a fixed address and about 8 months since I left Brazil.
 I’ve never been more at peace with myself.